 Once a year, the Federal Housing Finance Agency sets a maximum amount for loans that Freddie Mac and Fannie Mae can buy from mortgage lenders.
 Freddie and Fannie are government-sponsored enterprises that purchase loans from lenders and package them as investments sold on secondary markets.
 Lenders then can use the money they get from selling those loans to make more loans.

 The FHFA sets two limits for conforming loans:

-- A higher limit is set for counties where 115% of the local median home value exceeds the conforming loan limit, and for properties in Alaska, Hawaii, Guam, and the U.S. Virgin Islands.
-That limit for a single-family home loan is $970,800 in 2022.
+- Counties where 115% of the local median home value exceeds the conforming loan limit, and properties in Alaska, Hawaii, Guam, and the U.S. Virgin Islands, have a higher limit of $1,089,300.

 You can use this map of conforming loan limit values by county to look up which counties have the higher loan limit.

-If a loan meets the FHFA limit, it’s a conforming loan.
-If the loan exceeds that limit, it’s a jumbo loan.
+If a mortgage is under the FHFA limit, it’s a conforming loan.
+If the mortgage exceeds that limit, it’s a jumbo loan.

 A jumbo loan is riskier for a lender to take on for two reasons: It’s a larger amount, and the mortgage can’t be sold to Fannie Mae or Freddie Mac.
 Lenders typically offset this extra risk with stricter eligibility requirements.

 To get a jumbo loan, your lender likely will require you to have:

 - A larger down payment.
 Many lenders will require you to make a down payment of at least 20% to qualify for a jumbo loan.

 - A higher credit score.
 Lenders use your credit score to determine how likely you are to repay the loan.